d0tTino/d0tTino/docs/ume.md

 poetry run python ume_cli.py up
 ```

 The API will be available at <http://localhost:8000>.
-No environment variable is
-required to specify this base URL.
+To connect to an existing
+UME instance elsewhere, set the `UME_API_URL` environment variable to the base
+URL of that server.

 ## LangGraph Retrieval Demo